elacuesta/scrapy-pyppeteer/README.md

 ### Receiving the Page object in the callback

 Specifying `pyppeteer.page.Page` as the type for a callback argument will result in the corresponding `Page` object being injected in the callback.
+In order to able to `await` coroutines on the provided `Page` object, the callback needs to be defined as a coroutine function (`async def`).

 ```python
 import scrapy